carlferr/HOME-BIO/README.md

 ### 3.2 - Download the databases

-To run a metagenomic analysis, you should download different genome/protein references for bacteria, protozoa, or virus.
+To run a metagenomic analysis, you should download genome/protein reference databases for bacteria, protozoa, or virus.
 We provide a previously indexed version of all of them [on Zenodo](https://doi.org/10.5281/zenodo.4055180) (DB_KKRAKEN2_KAIJU.zip).
 It is possible to download the zipped folder, but, before running the analysis, please unzip it on your machine.

 ### 3.3 - Run the pipeline

 HOME-BIO uses fastq (or fastq.gz) files as input.
-Remember to put all your data in one unique folder (e.g. "Fastq_folder", "Data", "Input").
+Remember to put all your data in one unique folder (e.g., "Fastq_folder", "Data", "Input").
 It is possible, now, to run HOME-BIO just typing in the console (for Linux\Debian\Centos\RHEL\Fedora):

 ```